piklz/documentation-example/doc/index.rst

 This section provides detailed information about the functions available in the project, automatically generated using Breathe.

-.. doxygen:: YourProjectName  # Replace with your project name
+.. doxygen:: ArduinoDocs  # Replace with your project name
-   :project: YourProjectName
+   :project: ArduinoDocs

 **Documented Functions:**